 Oh, and remember that every step counts — not even just the ones during planned exercise.
 Biking to work has been shown to prevent heart disease.
 The fact that you decided to walk to get groceries or get an errand done?
 Yep, that’s exercise that also makes a difference for your heart health.
 Walking up your stairs to do laundry?
 Sure, that, too.
 Playing a game of “chase me” with your kids or nephews?
 That racks up those heart-strengthening steps.
 Even dropping down for a couple of burpees is an effective way to boost your cardiovascular fitness.

 Ready to try a variety of different workouts and find what gets you excited to just get moving?
-If you haven’t joined our community yet, sign up for free and get access to unlimited free workouts.
+If you haven’t joined our community yet, sign up for FitOn for free and get access to unlimited free workouts.